THE

 Rule Five

-Annual National Income must be created in a fixed ratio of one part "cost" to two parts "income".
+Annual National Income must be created in a fixed ratio of two parts "cost" to one part "income".
 Stated another way, 66 2/3% of all National Income must be earned by the "cost segments" of wages, salaries, supplements to wages and net interest and 33 1/3% of all National Income must be earned by the "income segments" of Farm and Non-Farm Proprietors Income, Corporate Profits, and rental income.

 Rule Six

-Adherence to rules 1 through 5 yield a "Multiplier" effect consistent with rule four whereby one dollar of raw materials income creates $7.50 of "Earned" National Income.
+Adherence to rules 1 through 5 yield a National Income "Multiplier" effect whereby one dollar of parity raw materials income generates $7.50 of "Earned" National Income.
 This multiplier will increase as technology expands the ratios.
+This is the only path toward the monetization of labor and production.
+It is the only proven way to replace capital debt expansion with real economic expansion driven by the intelligent manipulation, conversion and utilization of raw materials by skilled labor.

 Rule Seven

-Adhearance to rules 1 through 5 produce an annual level of national "Gross Savings" equal to all raw materials income earned annually at the first point of sale.
+Adherence to rules 1 through 5 produces an annual level of national "Gross Savings" equal to all raw materials income earned annually at the first point of sale.
 (Gross savings is defined by the Federal Government's Bureau Of Economic Analysis as a nation's gross annual private savings or, the sum of personal savings and gross business savings, after adding or subtracting government surpluses or deficits.

 Rule Eight

-Adhearance to rules 1 through 5 yeild a "capital pool" sufficient to fund the next annual cycle of investment.
+Adherence to rules 1 through 5 also yield a "capital pool" sufficient to fund the next annual cycle of investment.
 The capital pool is defined as the annual sums of corporate profits, net interest income and rental income.
-The pool is filled to levels which approimate gross savings or parity raw materials income.
-The ratio of the money in the capital pool to annual National Income must remain consistent with technology and expand with the other ratios.
+The pool is filled to levels which approximate gross savings or parity raw materials income.
+The ratio of available funds in the capital pool to annual National Income must remain consistent with technology and expand with the other ratios.
+Debt must be injected across the economy to permit the flow of goods and services at any time these ratios increase beyond their state of the arts limit.

 Rule Nine